1

 How much do program finance analyst jobs pay per year?

-As of Jul 2, 2026, the average yearly pay for program finance analyst in Virginia is $87,355.00, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average yearly pay for program finance analyst in Virginia is $87,355.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $69,400.00 and $109,600.00 per year, depending on experience, location, and employer.

-What does a program finance analyst do?
+What is a program finance analyst?

-What are the key skills and qualifications needed to thrive as a Program Finance Analyst, and why are they important?
+What are the key skills and qualifications needed to thrive as a program finance analyst, and why are they important?

 To thrive as a Program Finance Analyst, you need strong analytical skills, proficiency in financial modeling, and a degree in finance, accounting, or a related field.
 Familiarity with ERP systems like SAP or Oracle, as well as advanced Excel skills and sometimes a CPA or CFA certification, are commonly required.
 Exceptional attention to detail, problem-solving abilities, and effective communication are critical soft skills for collaborating with cross-functional teams and presenting financial insights.
 These skills ensure accurate financial planning, effective resource allocation, and informed decision-making for successful program management.